uob-coms20007/uob-coms20007.github.io/notes/semantics/invariants.md

 $$

 The Hoare rule for the While construct only allows us to conclude a triple of the form $$\{ x \leq y \}\ \mathsf{while}\ x < y\ \mathsf{do}\ x \leftarrow x + 1\ \{ \mathop{!}(x < y) \andop x \leq y \}$$ if we can show that $$\{ x < y \andop x \leq y \}\ x \leftarrow x + 1\ \{ x \leq y \}$$.
-Here, we have chosen $x \leq y$ as our loop invariant as it is the pre-condition.
+Here, we have chosen $x \leq y$ as our loop invariant as it is the pre-condition - it is precisely what we know before, so let's see if it forms a loop invariant.

 To verify $$\{ x < y \andop x \leq y \}\ x \leftarrow x + 1\ \{ x \leq y \}$$, we calculate the trongest post-condition $\mathsf{SPC}(x \leftarrow x + 1,\, x < y \andop x \leq y)$ to be $$\exists x'. x' < y \andop (x \leq y)[x'/x] \andop x = x' + 1$$.
 And we can then see that this post-condition is equivalent to $$x \leq y$$ as required.
 Therefore, $$x \leq y$$ is a loop invariant - it is preserved under execution of the loop.

 Given this loop invariant, the rule for the while construct gives us $$\{ x \leq y \}\ \mathsf{while}\ x < y\ \mathsf{do}\ x \leftarrow x + 1\ \{ \mathop{!}(x < y) \andop x \leq y \}$$, which we can then weaken to $$\{ x \leq y \}\ \mathsf{while}\ x < y\ \mathsf{do}\ x \leftarrow x + 1\ \{ x \leq y \}$$ by the consequent rule.
+That is, if the loop terminates, then we will have $x \leq y$ after.

 ## The Sweet Spot

 In the above example, the loop invariant required was chosen to be the pre-condition.
 We can also see that it was forced upon us by the post-condition - we wanted some invariant $P$ such that the post-condition $!(x < y) \andop P$ would imply $x \leq y$ for which $x \leq y$ is the most general solution

-However, it isn't always the case that the loop invariant is determined by the pre- and post-condition.
+However, it isn't always the case that the loop invariant can be determined by the pre- or post-condition.
 More often than not finding the right loop invariant will take some tinkering, much like finding the right induction hypothesis.

 Consider the following program $S_2$: